samshara/Stock-Market-Analysis-and-Prediction/README.md

 ### To install the required packages  to virtual environment and setup package:
 	# pip3 install -r requirements.txt
     # cd <cloned directory>
     # pip install . (install the package locally)
     # pip install -e . (install the package with symlink, so that changes in the sources will be immediately available. *Development Version*

 ### To run the command line interface:
         $ smap_nepse <command> [options] eg. smap_nepse -h

-### To run the script
-	$ cd src/prediction/
-	$ python3 train.py